bissectra/tilings/README.md

+# Outdated
+This repo is outdated.
+Go to https://github.com/bissectra/turtle for an updated version.

 # Tiling of the Plane with Regular Polygons

 This repository features a unique tiling of the plane with regular polygons, showcasing all vertex types except for the 4-8-8 configuration.
 Special thanks to Samy Meziane for providing this remarkable example.